-When I talk to women about birth the stories are obviously varied but there can be some very common themes and terms such as ‘wasn’t allowed’ can feature very strongly.
-As a mother, doula and antenatal teacher it frustrates and saddens me that women are restricted or feel restricted.
+When I talk to women about birth the stories are varied but there can be some very common themes and terms such as ‘wasn’t allowed’ can feature very strongly.
+Women can sometimes feel restricted but birth assertiveness is important to say what you need, to ask questions and to gather more information.

-I am passionate about women being able to move in labour, to get into positions that aid labour but that are also more comfortable – being off the bed and able to rock, sway, sit, stand, lean and wander as you need to means that you can feel that you have more control, helping you to work with your contractions rather than battle with them, it means you can rest and conserve energy, it means you can be guided by your body to give your baby the space he needs do get into a better position and to ease his manoeuvre through the pelvis and down the birth canal.
+I am passionate about women being able to move in labour, to get into positions to aid labour and to be more comfortable – being off the bed and able to rock, sway, sit, stand, lean and wander as you need to means that you can feel that you have more control, helping you to work with your contractions rather than battle with them, it means you can rest and conserve energy, it means you can be guided by your body to give your baby the space he needs do get into a better position and to ease his manoeuvre through the pelvis and down the birth canal.

 Keeping a labouring women on a bed when she doesn’t feel comfortable there can mean she ends up feeling like a patient, to be told what to do and then feeling disconnected from what her body is asking of her.
 With an epidural, women usually need to be on a bed but you can move around on the bed, especially when it comes to birth and gravity is needed.
 So unless there is a medical need, the bed can be used as you need it – to lean against it,to rest on it and to be free to move about as you need to.
 And this includes when labour is induced and if a baby needs to be closely monitored.

 I don’t hear it as often as I used to but I still hear it “all my plans to be active went out the window because I needed to be induced/my baby needed to be monitored”.
 I also hear of women who have laboured off the bed with induction and monitoring, I have supported women in labour who have stayed off the bed and I have done it myself: due to a heart defect my third baby needed to be monitored in labour – first with a belt monitor and then with a head clip and throughout I stayed either on a birth ball or standing and leaning on the bed.